paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-12-16-beyond_the_style_guide.md

 ## Unlocking possibility

-Alongside tools like preprocessors, newer CSS layout modules like flexbox and grid layout mean the friction we've long been accustomed to when creating layouts on the web is no longer present, and [the full separation of presentation from markup is now possible][19].
-Now is the perfect time for graphic designers to advocate design systems that these developments empower, and ensure they're fully represented in both documentation and code.
+Alongside tools like preprocessors, newer CSS layout modules like flexbox and grid layout mean the friction we’ve long been accustomed to when creating layouts on the web is no longer present, and [the full separation of presentation from markup is now possible][19].
+Now is the perfect time for graphic designers to advocate design systems that these developments empower, and ensure they’re fully represented in both documentation and code.
 That way, together, we can build systems that allow for greater visual expression.
-After all, there's [more than one way to bake a Christmas cake][20].
+After all, there’s [more than one way to bake a Christmas cake][20].

 [1]: https://www.bbc.co.uk/food/recipes/apricotandbrandychri_77766
 [2]: http://styleguides.io/